The Division of Student Affairs

 - University Career Center, located in Bryant Hall at Scott Stadium, provides a broad range of employment and career and major exploration services and resources, including services for students who are pre-health professions or pre-law.
 Many of the schools have affiliate career centers embedded within the school as well.

 - Department of Student Health and Wellness, located on Brandon Avenue, provides a broad and comprehensive range of health services, by appointment and in urgent need.
-The majority of basic medical services are covered by the Student Health Fee and do not require additional cost or insurance filings.
+The majority of basic medical services are covered by the Mandatory Fee and do not require additional cost or insurance filings.
 In addition to core health services as listed below, assistance regarding nutrition, recovery programming, and many other focused needs is available.

 - Housing & Residence Life